rpgfyi/forge/README.md

 - [ ] Add trinkets
 - [ ] Add filtering
 - [ ] More items and tags
+- [ ] Update description text to have a more similar voice

 ## Getting Started